MicrosoftDocs/winui-api/microsoft.ui.xaml/window.md

 ## -examples

 > [!NOTE]
-> Building UWP apps is currently only supported in Preview versions of WinUI 3.
+> Building UWP apps is currently only supported in Experimental versions of WinUI 3.

 ### OnLaunched